SVI field guide

 Next guide

-Sticky strike vs sticky delta.
+SSVI, then sticky strike vs sticky delta.

-Read the convention guide
+Read the SSVI guide

 Monitor live SVI surfaces in Derivasys.